poostrom/Luxtronik-2-controller---MQTT---NODE-RED---DOMOTICZ/README.md

 First of all, install MQTT on your Raspberry Pi, Google is your friend, but ok:

-apt-get install mosquitto
+sudo apt-get install mosquitto

 If you want the clients as well (not needed for this, but handy):

-apt-get install mosquitto-clients
+sudo apt-get install mosquitto-clients

 Follow this guide to install and setup Node-Red on your Raspberry: https://nodered.org/docs/getting-started/raspberrypi